cagrihakkoymaz/potential_field/README.md

 -Potential field parameters added parameter server for controlling without compile

--Start PFP object as a Local variable using boost bind
+-Start PFP Class object as a Local variable and send to callback using boost bind

 -Publish converted to function